yinwang0/pysonar2/README.md

 ### Configuration

+PySonar2 uses on CPython interpreter to parse Python code, so please make sure you have `python` or `python3` installed and pointed to by the PATH environment variable.

-PySonar2 relies the `PYTHONPATH` environment variable for locating the Python standard libraries.
+`PYTHONPATH` environment variable is used for locating the Python standard libraries.
 It is important to point it to the correct Python library, for example

     export PYTHONPATH=/usr/lib/python2.7

+If this is not set up correctly, you may find suboptimal results.